swapnilogale/rounded/getting-started/how-do-i-import-from-data-from-other-systems.md

 2. Click **Import** to view import tab options.
    ![](/assets/Importtab.png)

-3. Select from one of the following systems to import data from:
+3. Select one of the following systems to import data from and click **Import**:

-* Harvest
+a.
+Harvest
-* Xero
+b.
+Xero
-* FreshBooks
+c.
+FreshBooks

+4. Complete the data import using the steps displayed for each system.